Real models for the framed little $n$-disks operads: Introduction

 The framed little $n$-disks operads $\flD_n$ are operads of embeddings of ``small'' $n$-dimensional disks in the $n$-dimensional unit disk.
 These operads are of fundamental importance in algebraic topology and homological algebra.
 In particular, in recent years they saw a surging interest due to applications in the manifold calculus of Goodwillie-Weiss \cite{G,GW}, and, relatedly, in the study of factorization algebras in homotopy theory \cite{AF}.

 Surprisingly, the rational homotopy type of the operads $\flD_n$ is currently not understood very well.
-This is in sharp contrast to the rational homotopy type of the non-framed sub-operads $\lD_n\subset \flD_n$, which is well understood due to work of Kontsevich \cite{K2}, Tamarkin (for $n=2$) \cite{Tam}, Lambrechts-Voli\'c \cite{LV} and Fresse-Willwacher \cite{FW}.
+This is in sharp contrast to the rational homotopy type of the non-framed sub-operads $\lD_n\subset \flD_n$, which is well understood due to work of Kontsevich \cite{K2}, Tamarkin (for $n=2$) \cite{Tam}, Lambrechts-Voli\'c \cite{LV}, Petersen \cite{Petersen} and Fresse-Willwacher \cite{FW} (see also \cite{BoavidaHorel} for recent results in positive characteristic).
 Furthermore, it is known that the operad $\flD_2$ is rationally formal \cite{pavolfr, GS}.
 The goal of this paper is to study the real homotopy type of the topological operads $\flD_n$ for $n\geq 3$.

-To this end we will study the real homotopy type of the the action of the orthogonal groups on the operads $\lD_n$, from which the framed version may be deduced.
-Generally, we show that the real homotopy type of the $O(n)$-action on $\lD_n$ is described by a certain Maurer-Cartan element in the Kontsevich graph complex (dg Lie algebra) with coefficients in the cohomology $H(B\SO(n))$
+To this end we will study the real homotopy type of the action of the orthogonal groups on the operads $\lD_n$, from which the real homotopy type of $\flD_n$ may be deduced.
+It has been shown in \cite{FWAut} that the homotopy automorphisms of the rationalized operad $\lD_n^\Q$ are

-where $\Z_2$ should be thought of as $\pi_0(O(n))$.
-We derive explicit integral formulas for the element $m$, and provide a model for the $O(n)$-framed little disks operads depending (only) on $m$.
-By a version of equivariant localization we can compute the gauge equivalence type of $m$, and hence produce explicit combinatorial models for the framed little disks operads.
-The following results can be read off from the models.
+where $\GC_2^2$ is the Kontsevich graph complex, a dg Lie algebra to be discussed in detail below, and $\Exp_\bullet(-)$ its exponential simplicial group.